Don't Go Near the Park: Plot

-Millennia later, in 1965, the siblings subsist by stalking young people in a Los Angeles park, consuming their entrails to imbibe their lifeforce.
-As the 12,000 years reach their end, Gar plans to conceive a child.
+Millennia later, in 1965, the siblings subsist by stalking young people in a Los Angeles park, consuming their entrails to imbibe their life force.
+As the 12,000 years end, Gar plans to conceive a child.
 Using the name Mark, he rents a room in the home of a beautiful young woman, soon marrying her before conceiving a daughter, Bondi.
 Mark becomes obsessed with Bondi's welfare, and his attention to her causes his marriage to disintegrate in the intervening years.
-On Bondi's sixteenth birthday, Mark gives her an ancient amulet that belonged to his mother.
-Bondi's mother storms out of the house during the birthday party, abandoning them.
+On Bondi's 16th birthday, Mark gives her an ancient amulet from his mother.
+Bondi's mother leaves the house during the birthday party, abandoning them.

 Bondi subsequently runs away, hitching a ride with three adult male hippies.
-When they attempt to gang-rape her in the back of the van, Bondi invokes her father, clutching to the amulet, which begins glowing.
+When they attempt to gang rape her in the back of the van, Bondi invokes her father, clutching to the amulet, which begins glowing.
 The van begins to drive out of control, crashing off a rural bridge before bursting into flames; Bondi survives, however, having managed to escape before the crash.
 Bondi wanders into an abandoned house near the park, where Tra, withering from her lack of sustenance, resides in seclusion.
-Bondi is unaware that Tra, who calls herself Patty, is in fact her aunt.
+Bondi is unaware that Tra, who calls herself Patty, is her aunt.
 Tra immediately realizes who Bondi is upon seeing the amulet.

-Bondi is met by Nick, an 8-year-old boy who has been taken in by Patty, and who sees her as a grandmother figure.
+Bondi is met by Nick, an 8-year-old boy who has been taken in by Patty and sees her as a grandmother figure.
 She also meets Cowboy, another runaway who lives there.
 Bondi is initially terrified by Patty's grotesque appearance, but Nick and Cowboy assure her she is harmless.
-Cowboy explains that Patty dons a cloak so as to appear as a witch, and has concocted a tall tale about the land suffering "Petranella's Curse" in order to keep people away.
+Cowboy explains that Patty dons a cloak to appear as a witch and has concocted a tall tale about the land suffering "Petranella's Curse" to keep people away.

 Meanwhile, while selling flowers on the street, Nick meets Taft, a local writer and historian who befriends him.
-In conversations, Taft explains the dark history of the local park and the deaths that have occurred there for centuries, warning Nick not to go near it.
+In conversations, Taft explains the dark history of the local park and the centuries-old deaths there, warning Nick not to go near it.